 Me, too.
-So here’s a book list in case you’ve misplaced yours:
+So here’s a book list (in no particular order) in case you’ve misplaced yours:

 - The Post-Boomer Chamber: Attracting Gen X and Millennial Leaders – Honestly it’s mostly survey answers, but a good insight to what potential & current member think about membership.

 - Chamberology by Diane Probst – a self-proclaimed “all-in-one guide to maximizing your own and your chamber’s potential.”

 - The Magicians of Main Street.
 America and its Chambers of Commerce, 1768- 1945 by Chris Mead – “This original history tells how pickup teams of American business people changed their communities and sometimes their nation and the world.”

 - 13 Ways to Kill Your Community by Doug Griffiths – “Every Small Town Politician, Business entrepreneurs, concerned Citizens and Community Leaders should read this book to learn why some Communities continue to grow while others fail.” -said Rob Staffen